Wasserkraftwerk Hagneck. Photo/ Foto: TES

 Centrepiece

-The new water management system’s focal point was the Aare regulation.
-The water-permeable Dam of Port (Regulierwehr Port/Barrage de régulation) in the Nidau-Büren Canal is the central point of attention of the project.
+The new water management system’s focal point was the regulation of the Aare.
+The water-permeable Dam of Port (Regulierwehr Port/Barrage de régulation) in the Nidau-Büren Canal is the central focus of the project.
+This major work includes a lock (Schiffsschleusse Port/Écluse de Port), a road connection between Brügg and Port, and, later, a hydroelectric power station (Wasserkraftwerk Brügg/Centrale hydroélectrique de Brügg).

 Hagneck Channel.
 Photo: TES.